In your first year as an MCB student you will:

 A mentoring guide for students is available through the UW Graduate School.

-Registering for discussions
+Registering for training

 Attendance records